 Write Away: It is about more than writing an email.
 Writing is one of the most important skills that a PR professional needs at every level.
 The perfect media pitch and the perfectly worded release or invite is crucial to the success of an event.
 You have to captivate the audience with only your words most of the times.
 Not just writing but creative writing while keeping the facts straight and simple is also very essential.
 So if you love writing on various diverse subjects and are up for the challenge then this is a great field to be.
 I was thrilled at the opportunity to write so much.

 Contacts: We are talking about more than Facebook and followers.
-Contacts in the media help you get to the right people for the right story.
+Contacts in media help you get to the right people for the right story.
 The more you socialize, the larger your network and larger is the pool of contacts that you can choose from to pitch your story.
-The various levels of contacts you make within the client and media industry is just mind-blowing.
+The various levels of contacts you make within the client and media industry, is just mind blowing.
 Plus the knowledge that you gain from them is simply amazing.
-No college or textbook will give you this kind of an education.
+No college or text book will give you this kind of an education.